microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 A successful response to the PUT operation should have a `201 Created` status and response body that contains a representation of the status monitor _and_ any information from the request used to initiate the operation.

-The service is responsible for purging the status monitor after some period of time.
+The service is responsible for purging the status monitor after some period of time, but no earlier than 24 hours after the completion of the operation.
-It should auto-purge this resource after completion (at least 24 hours).
 The service may offer DELETE of the status monitor resource due to GDPR/privacy.

 ### Controlling a long-running operation